Artist Career Resources & Handouts

 New European Theatre Action (NETA)

-“NETA is a network of theatres and festivals that promotes theatre and performing arts, encourages skill sharing and good practice, and aims to develops theatre and culture at a global level.”
+“NETA is a network of theatres and festivals that promote theatre and performing arts, encourages skill sharing and good practice, and aims to develop theatre and culture at a global level.”

 European Network of Information Centres for the Performing Arts (ENICPA)

 “ENICPA is a network of specialists from Europe in the field of performing arts information, documentation and collections.”

 International Network for Contemporary Performing Arts (IETM)

 “IETM is a membership organization which exists to stimulate the quality, development, and contexts of contemporary performing arts in a global environment.”